-- Give children the possibility to bring out their traumas and express their feelings in a playful manner, to help them reconnect to positive feelings and regain reliance and hope;
+- give children and their families the possibility to bring out their traumas and express their feelings in a playful manner, to help them reconnect to positive feelings and regain reliance and hope;

-- One-week Pre-mission Training on the field (per mission) during which 7 clown-doctors and 1 Head of Mission will be trained for the mission;
+- One-week Pre-mission Training during which 9 clown-doctors and 3 Heads of Mission have been trained for the mission;

-- Mission on the field (3 weeks each) during which artistic and Healthcare clowning activities will be organized such as clown-shows, musical parades and Circus Smile Workshops, intended to minors and youth on the move, with and without disabilities, UASC, Single Men and Mothers on the move, and 6 Relief Workshops intended to the humanitarian aid-workers and volunteers of the organizations operating inside the different reception centers;
+- Mission on the field during which 68 artistic and Healthcare clowning activities have been organized, intended to minors, youth on the move, UASC, and Single Men, and 3 Humour Relief Workshops intended to 40 humanitarian aid-workers, caregivers, staff, and volunteers of the three organizations operating on the field;

-- One-day Debriefing on the field (per mission) during which the clown-doctors will have the opportunity to process and reflect on lived experiences, discuss critical issues encountered during the mission, evaluate the interventions and share the Lessons Learnt;
+- One-day Debriefing during which the clown-doctors had the opportunity to process and reflect on lived experiences, discuss critical issues encountered during the mission, evaluate the interventions, and share the Lessons Learnt;